snownd/cake/README.md

 ## Cake

-Cake is a lightweight HTTP client library for GO, inspired by Java [Open-Feign](https://github.com/OpenFeign/feign).
+Cake is a lightweight HTTP client library for GO, inspired by java [feign](https://github.com/OpenFeign/feign).

 ### Installation